 19 atmosphere, this group offers a comfortable setting for virtual communication across state lines with

 neurodiverse individuals in other parts of the United States.
-Furthermore, since many neurodiverse
+Furthermore, since many neurodivergent

-support group enables them to share their experiences freely with other people in the neurodiversity
+support group enables them to share their experiences freely with other people in the neurodivergent

 community, with the benefit of learning valuable insights that can significantly benefit their approach to